alexwkleung/Blossom-Editor/README.md

 # ARM

-The `arm64` version has not been tested since I don't have access to a Apple Silicon machine to install it.
+The `arm64` version has not been tested.
 As a fallback, the `x64` version should work under Rosetta 2 translation.

-# Contributions

-Contributions are welcomed.

-# To-Do's

-- Implement a proper load and save function to make it more stable for daily usage.
-At the moment, this is the biggest flaw with the app.

 # License & Attributions